 - Inability to close an eyelid

 - Redness around the eye

 - Sudden loss of vision

 - Wavy or crooked appearance to straight lines

-For more information about preventing and treating eye disease, buy The Aging Eye, a Special Health Report from Harvard Medical School.
+For more information about keeping your eyes healthy, read The Aging Eye, a Special Health Report from Harvard Medical School.

 As a service to our readers, Harvard Health Publishing provides access to our library of archived content.
 Please note the date of last review or update on all articles.
 No content on this site, regardless of date, should ever be used as a substitute for direct medical advice from your doctor or other qualified clinician.